-1 Course Overview
+1 Overview

-Building on top of classical techniques in computational geometry and discrete search, we review recent developments in realtime planning and environment representation for achieving efficient and robust computation of paths addressing different constraints in large, complex, and dynamic environments.
+This course reviews planning techniques and navigation structures for the next generation of real-time simulated virtual worlds and computer games.
+Building on top of classical techniques in computational geometry and discrete search, we review recent developments in real-time planning and environment representation for achieving efficient and robust computation of paths addressing different constraints in large, complex, and dynamic environments.
 The covered topics target the growing needs for efficient navigation methods in today's increasingly complex simulated virtual worlds.
-The material of this course is designed for both basic and intermediate level attendees, and is organized in four parts.
+The material of this course is designed for both basic and intermediate level attendees, and is organized in three modules.